Trouv/bevy_ecs_ldtk/README.md

 Uses [bevy_ecs_tilemap](https://github.com/StarArawn/bevy_ecs_tilemap) as a base.
 Not released yet, still in development.

+bevy_ecs_tilemap once supported ldtk loading, but this was removed to keep the plugin small and focused (see: https://github.com/StarArawn/bevy_ecs_tilemap/issues/84).
+This plugin aims to be a more complete solution to ldtk in bevy.

 ![screenshot](repo/screenshot.png)

 In addition to drawing tile/autotile layers, this crate provides